Donate now

 Drowning prevention

-Water safety volunteers continued teaching young people lifesaving skills, and RNLI lifeguards gave water safety advice to 118,485 schoolchildren.
+Water safety volunteers continued teaching young people lifesaving skills, and RNLI lifeguards gave water safety advice to over 130,000 schoolchildren.

 Children are in a lake and are being taught how to Float to Live by a Swim Safe instructor